 – Cadaver Dog: If a participant is the only participant to have sniffed out a particular hit, a 10 point bonus will be awarded.
 In the case that he/she/it has that hit on multiple lists, these 10 bonus points are only awarded once per corpse.
 They can, however, be distributed across lists at the participant’s discretion in a one-time allocation.

-– Blue Moon: If a list contains 2 selections that expire within the same calendar month, it will be awarded 15 bonus points.
-Extra hits beyond that, as unlikely as they may sound, won’t get you anything extra… because there could never be more than 2 full moons in the same month, stupid.
+– Blue Moon: If a list contains 2 selections that expire within the same calendar month, it will be awarded 10 bonus points.

 – Party Pooper: If a celebrity craps out on their birthday, lists containing that selection each receive an additional 25 points.